Alachisoft/NCache-Samples/java/SearchUsingSQL/README.md

 This sample program demonstrates how to use the Object Query Language in NCache.
 This sample provides you with 3 examples of OQL.
 Following Queries are implemented in this sample:
-- 'SELECT System.String WHERE this.Employee = "DavidBrown"' done through NamedTags.
-- 'SELECT Alachisoft.NCache.sample.data.Product WHERE this.productId = 1' done through object index definition.
+- 'SELECT $Value$ FROM com.alachisoft.ncache.samples.data.Product WHERE productId = 1' done through object index definition.
-- 'SELECT Alachisoft.NCache.sample.data.Product WHERE this.name = UninterruptedPowerSupply' done through NamedTags.
+- 'SELECT $Value$ FROM com.alachisoft.ncache.samples.data.Product WHERE Supplier = "Tokyo Traders" done through NamedTags.

-This sample uses SampleData project as a reference for model class "Product" and "Employee".
+This sample uses SampleData project as a reference for model class "Product".

 ### Prerequisites